 Where is Marrakesh?

-When booking your trip, also take the Ramadan into account, which is the annual religious fasting month for Muslims.
+When booking your trip, take the Ramadan into account.
+This is the annual religious fasting month for Muslims and the dates differ each year, so check ahead of booking your trip.
 During this period the opening hours of shops, restaurants and nearly all places of interest can be very limited.

 ** Disclaimer: This post contains affiliated links which means that purchases made through these links reward Bey of Travel a small commission without any additional charge for the purchaser.**

-How long should you go?
+How long should you stay for?

 You have not been to Marrakesh if you didn’t stay in a typical Moroccan riad.
 We stayed in Riad Villa Amira & Spa and were very pleased with the accomodation.
 The riad lies just outside the city center, so you avoid the crowds and city noise.
 It also has a spa where you can be pampered with a body scrub and massage.

-To prepare you as well as possible for this exotic, chaotic city, I wrote a blog with all sorts of tips.
+Obviously this isn’t just true for Marrakech, but for every city that you visit.
+To prepare you as well as possible for this exotic chaotic city, I put together some really useful top tips.
 You can find them here.

 Day 1: Medina North

-- Place Djemaa El Fna: This central square has been the meeting place between East and West for over a thousand of years.
+Place Djemaa El Fna: This central square has been the meeting place between the East and West for over a thousand of years.
 You will find countless stalls with fresh food and drinks.
-Enjoy one of the delicious freshly squeezed fruit juices!
-Many women will approach you for temporary Henna tattoos and many merchants will try to convince you to buy their goods or take pictures with one of their animals.
-Please do not support these malpractices and do not take a picture with one of the chained monkeys or snake charmers.
-These animals are reportedly drugged and abused and we can’t condone nor support these practices!
+Enjoy one of the delicious freshly squeezed fruit juices!A quick warning though: during your stay in Marrakech, many women will approach you for temporary Henna tattoos and merchants will try to convince you to buy their goods or take pictures with one of their animals.
+Please do not support these malpractices and don’t take a picture with one of the chained monkeys or snake charmers.
+These animals are reportedly drugged and abused – we can’t condone nor support these practices!

-- Medersa Ben Youssef: this Koran school is an Eastern architectural beauty.
+Medersa Ben Youssef: This Koran school is an Eastern architectural beauty.
 During our visit it was unfortunately closed for renovations.

 Food & drinks: